Captain Triumph: Next Issue Project

-Harley Quinn

-In 2019's Harley Quinn #50-51, the Golden Age hero Captain Triumph gets stranded in the 21st century without Michael after Harley accidentally "destroyed continuity", according to Jonni DC, Continuity Cop.

 Fictional character biography

-Lance and Michael Gallant
+Lance Gallant and Michael Gallant

-Lance Gallant meets his dead brother Michael.
+Lance Gallant meets his dead brother Michael Gallant.
 Crack Comics #27, art by Alfred Andriola.

 Quality Comics history

-In 1919, twin brothers Michael and Lance Gallant are born in New York City.
+In 1919, twin brothers Lance Gallant and Michael Gallant are born in New York City.
 They are so alike, even down to a T-shaped birthmark on their left wrists, that their own mother cannot tell them apart.
 The two remain close, even for twins, as they grow up.

-When America is drawn into the Second World War, Michael enlists in the U.S. Army Air Corps, becoming a pilot, while Lance "crusaded with his own weapons – the word and pen" by becoming a journalist.
+When America is drawn into the Second World War, Michael enlists in the U.S. Army Air Corps as a pilot while Lance "crusaded with his own weapons – the word and pen" as a journalist.
 However, on Michael's 23rd birthday as he brings his plane in to land, the hangar he is entering explodes.
 His fiancée Kim Meredith and brother Lance witness this act of sabotage, and the latter races into the burning structure, managing to find his badly-injured sibling, only for Michael to die in his arms.

 Lance swears vengeance on the murderers and those like them.
-Unknown to him, the Fates, creatures of myth, are watching all this.
+Unknown to him, creatures of myth called the Fates are watching all this.
 Impressed, the Fates decide to create a champion.
-Soon afterwards, Lance receives a shocking visitation from Michael's ghost, who reveals that they remain linked together.
+Soon afterwards, Lance receives a shocking visitation from Michael's ghost who reveals that they remain linked together.
 If Lance touches his birthmark, they will merge gaining superpowers as a result.
 Touching the mark a second time will separate them again.
-Calling himself Captain Triumph, Lance becomes a crimefighter.
+Calling himself Captain Triumph, Lance is a crimefighter.